Great Card If

 Best Ways To Earn and Redeem Southwest Rapid Rewards Points

-The most straightforward ways to earn more Southwest Rapid Rewards points are by choosing Southwest Airlines for your personal and business travel and using the Southwest Premier Business card for your business expenses — especially on those that fall within the card’s bonus categories of Southwest purchases, Rapid Rewards hotel and car rental partner purchases, and local transit and commuting purchases.
+The most straightforward ways to earn more Southwest Rapid Rewards points are by choosing Southwest Airlines for your personal and business travel and using the Southwest Premier Business card for your business expenses — especially on those that fall within the card’s bonus categories of Southwest purchases, gas stations, and restaurants.

 When it comes to redeeming points, keep in mind that Rapid Rewards is a fixed-value currency, meaning the number of points needed for a ticket is tied to the cash cost of the ticket.
 Usually, your Southwest Rapid Rewards points will give you about 1.3 cents in value per point.